Library

 Do teachers get Social Security?
 It depends on your state.
 Learn how the 2025 Fairness Act changed benefits for teachers, police, and government workers.

-Most CalSTRS members don't pay into Social Security from teaching.
+CalSTRS members don't pay into Social Security from teaching.
 The 2025 Fairness Act changed everything.
-Here's what it means for California teachers and your retirement strategy.
+Here's what it means for California teachers.

-TRS Texas and Social Security: What Texas Teachers Need to Know (2026)
+TRS Texas Social Security: Texas Teachers Guide (2026)

-Most Texas teachers in TRS don't pay into Social Security from teaching.
+TRS Texas members don't pay into Social Security from teaching.
 The 2025 Fairness Act changed the rules.
-Here's the full picture for Texas teachers and your retirement strategy.
+Here's the full picture for Texas teachers.

-STRS Ohio and Social Security: What Ohio Teachers Need to Know (2026)
+STRS Ohio Social Security: Ohio Teachers Guide (2026)

-Most Ohio teachers in STRS don't pay into Social Security from teaching.
+STRS Ohio members don't pay into Social Security from teaching.
 The 2025 Fairness Act eliminated WEP and GPO.
-Here's what that means for Ohio teachers and your retirement strategy.
+Here's what changed for Ohio teachers.

-TRS Illinois and Social Security: What Illinois Teachers Need to Know (2026)
+TRS Illinois Social Security: Illinois Teachers Guide (2026)

 Working Part-Time on SSDI: Income Limits and Rules (2026)